Project-Cartographer/DaeConverter/README.md

   * Example :  DaeConverter.exe -compile BR
   * Note : The [<Model_Directory>](#model_directory) must be organised properly

+#### Compiling JMS files ####
+  * Use "-compileJMS <model_Directory>"
+  * Example : DaeConverter.exe -compile BR
+  * Note : jms 8200 would be treated similary to 8210 in terms of material declarations,therfore it is mandatory to define  			   LOD/permutations/regions in material section as it is done in 8210

 #### Decompiling Render Model ####
   * Use "-decompile <render_model file>"
   * Example :  DaeConverter.exe -decompile BR\BR.render_model